Skip to main content

 Triggers

-• Message triggers show text reminders, like a kind of electronic post-it note.
+• Message triggers show text reminders, like an electronic post-it note.

 • Action triggers automate the creation of one additional action based on the completion of the first action.